Halloween Pumpkin Carving for Beginners

 — Your lid does not have to be a circle.
 It can be a hexagon or even a star.
 However, a star will be more difficult to remove because of all the pointed tips.

 — Your lid should be about 2 inches out from the stem on each side.
-For Halloween pumpkin carving it’s important that your opening is large enough to get your hand inside to scoop out the guts.
+It’s important that your opening is large enough to get your hand inside to scoop out the guts.

 Step four in Pumpkin Carving for Beginners is often the most fun for kids… and the most messy.
 It’s time to scoop out the guts of your Halloween pumpkin.
 Use the big spoon to scoop the seeds, pulp and the rest of the slimy stuff out.